Pulling Hi-C data with mariner

 matrix is returned, regardless of anchor position.
 When

-not match the region of the matrix specified with half
+not match the region of the matrix specified with half.
+The

 figure and code below show how data are returned for a region that